 Werner Heisenberg is famous for the Uncertainty Principle.
-This principle basically posits a limitation on localization of conjugate pairs of physical properties such as momentum and position or energy and time.
-Essentially, the principle says that you can’t have precise observation of both simultaneously.
-However, Niels Bohr saw additional implications of this formulation and extended it into what is now known as the Complementarity Principle.
+This principle basically posits a limitation on localization of conjugate pairs of physical properties such as momentum and position.
+Essentially, the principle says that you can’t have precise observation of both properties simultaneously.
+Simply stated localization refers to placing some event or property in space and time.
+However, Niels Bohr saw additional implications in this formulation and extended it into what is now known as the Complementarity Principle.
 In Bohr’s more general version, he proposes that the limitation on localization applies also to alternate ways of perceiving and interpreting any given event.
 Bohr stipulated that the alternate ways of perceiving and interpreting an event were in fact complementary.
 More importantly, for the purposes of this piece, Bohr proposed that a full understanding of categorical dichotomies can only come about through establishing a superposition of the conjugate pair.
 A superposition for the purpose of this piece will be defined as a condition in which neither component of a complementary pair is localized.

 Robert Jahn and Brenda Dunne in Margins of Reality extend the complementarity principle to include states of consciousness.
 These writers provide several examples of such complementary processes in human consciousness: analysis/synthesis, observation/participation, reasoning/intuition and doing/being.
 It appears that both the physical and mental worlds consist of many such dyadic pairs.
 The concept can also be extended to the biological dimension (male/female), to the emotional dimension (love/hate) and to the social dimension (rich/poor).
 Many other examples could no doubt be generated but these should be sufficient for illustration.
 The point is that it isn’t possible to have both of these dichotomous but complementary pairs manifest simultaneously within the same physical reality, consciousness or person, which no doubt lies behind our general disdain for any ambiguity that we perceive in a recognized and accepted dichotomy such as male/female.
 Thus, this is how the dualistic world that we inhabit is built.